 Cerebral palsy is one of the most devastating diagnoses new parents can receive.
 The impact cerebral palsy can have on your baby and your family is permanent and life-altering.
 When a medical professional’s actions result in a cerebral palsy diagnosis, there are steps you can take to hold any negligent parties accountable for the harm done to your child at birth by pursuing a birth injury lawsuit against them.

-At Wilt & Associates, PLLC, we take birth injuries like cerebral palsy very seriously.
+At Wilt Injury Lawyers, we take birth injuries like cerebral palsy very seriously.
 Pregnancy, labor, and delivery complications should never stem from medical negligence, and if your baby’s condition was caused because of an error, a qualified Kentucky cerebral palsy lawyer can help you secure the compensation your family will need to cope with such a difficult diagnosis.
 Contact our attorneys in Lexington or Louisville today.